exogen/graphql-markdown/README.md

 file between the `<!-- START graphql-markdown -->` and `<!-- END graphql-markdown -->`
 comment markers instead of printed to STDOUT.
 If the file does not exist, it will be created (and will include the comment markers for future updates).
-Use this if you’d like to embed the rendered Markdown as just one section in a larger document.
+Use this if you’d like to embed the rendered Markdown as just one part of a larger document (see also the `--heading-level` option).

 #### Options